stelcodes/nuzzle/README.md

 > **WARNING**: Nuzzle is in the alpha stage.
 Expect API breakages.

 ## What is Nuzzle?
-Nuzzle is a static site generator that's for people who love:
+Nuzzle is a static site generator for people who love:
 - Data-oriented functional programming ✨
 - REPL-driven workflows 🔁
 - The awesome combination of Clojure and Hiccup 💞